 Chris Ippolito 00:34

 Good.
 How are you?
 Thanks for being a host and welcome.
 Or not a host, a guest.
-And welcome to the “Get Coached Podcast.”
+Welcome to the “Get Coached Podcast.”

 Nick Davies 00:42